Daniele-Gregori/Algorithm-Design-Manual-Skiena/README.md

 # Algorithm-Design-Manual-Skiena
-Exercises from the renowned algorithm design textbook by Steven S. Skiena
+Exercises from the renowned algorithm design textbook by Steven Skiena

+*I will progressively post the exercises suggested in this textbook*